MasoniteFramework/docs/tutorials/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Because of how Masonite does models, it is typically better to perform the import inside the relationship like we did above.
-If you import at the top you may encounter circular imports.
+Because of how Masonite does models, some models may rely on each other so it is typically better to perform the import inside the relationship like we did above to prevent any possibilities of circular imports.

 {% hint style="success" %}
 We won't go into much more detail here about different types of relationships but to learn more, read the [ORM](https://orator-orm.com/docs/0.9/orm.html) documentation.